mod-audio/caps-lv2/README.md

 caps
 ====

-For all questions about CAPS, please be referred to the HTML documentation of this software package in the file 'caps.html', also available from
+For all questions about CAPS, please be referred to the HTML documentation of this software package in the file 'caps.html', also available from:

 http://quitte.de/dsp/caps.html